Anxiety and Family Constellations

 Generational Trauma and Anxiety

-Family Constellations often explores how trauma may continue across generations.
+Family Constellations often explores how unresolved trauma may continue affecting later generations.

 Experiences such as: